ghsmaniotto/smaniotto-redtech/README.md

 - I splited the components, pages, services in different folders detailed in the next section.
 With that I could organize my code in a better way.
+    - With that, I could separate the responsibilities of the component in the project.

 - During the development I kept a list of TODOs, in order to be able to implement the requirements.
 Once I was implementing it, I checked out all the items in the TODO list.